yaseenkady/tree.pro/clean/12_circulatory/1_heart/4_conduction/block/3_av_block.md

 # Comment

-Atria and ventricle beat independently.
+Atria and ventricle beat independently, and atria beats faster.

 Treat with pacemaker.